openpassphrase/opp/docs/source/wishlist.rst

 help procure an inexpensive platform for running CI, then you are a true godsend and the open source community will send all kinds of good karma your way!

-UX
+UI
 --

-If you've gotten this far in the docs, you are probably wondering why there's hardly been any mention of end-user experience.
+If you've gotten this far in the docs, you are probably wondering why there's hardly been any mention of UI or end-user experience.
 Rest assured, it's not forgotten.
 The front-end will require at least two more separate projects in the OpenPassPhrase ecosystem.
 Firstly, a responsive single-page html5-based web app needs to be written to consume the backend API.
 Second, a mobile app will